vuestorefront/vue-storefront/doc/new-core-proposal/CategoryPage.md

 ### Props
 No props
 ### Data
-`pagination` - an object that defines two settings:
+`pagination` - an object that defines two settings:  //modified
     1. *number* of product items to load per page, currently set to 50;
-    2. <span style="color: red*>offset* that probably defines which page has been last loaded, currently set to 0 and doesn't change anywhere.</span>
+    2. "offset* that probably defines which page has been last loaded, currently set to 0 and doesn't change anywhere. // change to currentPage and implement it on API and frontend
-`filterSet` - a set of filters that user has defined on Category page.
+    3. "paging" boolean - enables/disables paging.
+When it's disabled it lazy loads other products `filterSet` - a set of filters that user has defined on Category page.
 `products` - computed property that return a list of product items of current category from the Vuex store.
 `isCategoryEmpty` - computed property that return true if product list of current category is empty.
-`category` - computed property that return current category from the Vuex store.
+`category` - computed property that return current category from the Vuex store.  // need to specify 'categoryName' - category name
+'categoryId' - category ID
 `aggregations` - computed property *that is not used*.
+`filters` - //modified
-`filters` - a set of all available filters for current category from the Vuex store.
+1. available - a set of all available filters for current category from the Vuex store.
+2. chosen -  a set of filters that user has defined on Category page.
 `breadcrumbs` - breadcrumbs for the current category from the Vuex store.
 ### Methods
 `fetchData ({ store, route })` - prepares query for fetching a list of products of the current category and dispatches *'product/list'* action that extracts that list.